-Wearable technology has many industrial applications.
+Wearable technology has many industrial safety applications.
 How can mining and other industry successfully implement this technology to improve worker safety and relieve critical concerns?

 On a broader scale, technology underground has improved dramatically in recent years.
 Autonomous vehicles, simulation trainers and the roles technology plays in mining safety are rapidly growing.
-As we become increasingly dependent on it, we are less able to avoid the integration.
+As we become increasingly dependent on it, we are less able to avoid integration.

-Safety is a pervasive concern for site; there is a strong trend to adopt tools that can help to improve safety.
+Safety is a pervasive concern for the site; there is a strong trend to adopt tools that can help to improve safety.
 Wearable technology is in a progressive phase but has the potential to change the landscape of safety underground.
 How can the industry ensure that the adoption of wearable technology has adequate consideration and buy-in from all levels?